Erasmus+ Exchange

 • 2000–2999 km: €535

-The distance from USN (your campus) to the host university is calculated using the European Commission's distance calculator (Distance Calculator - Erasmus+).
+The distance from USN (your campus) to the host university is calculated using the European Commission’s Distance Calculator (Erasmus+).

-Additionally, you can apply for USN's own environmental grant.
-You can find more information about it here.
+You can also apply for USN’s own environmental grant.
+More information is available here.

 Language test in OLS (Online Linguistic Support)